mParticle/docs/src/pages/integrations/yahoo/audience/index.md

 Upload frequency can sometimes be adjusted.
 Reach out to your mParticle Customer Success Manager if you need to discuss upload frequency.

+## Deleting an Audience

+mParticle doesn't delete the downstream audience when you delete an audience from mParticle.

 ## Configuration Settings

 Setting Name | Data Type | Default Value | Description